iamguid/ngx-mf/README.md

 Omit<IUserModel, 'id'>
 ```

-Then we want to specify `contacts` as FormArray and specify
+Then we want to specify `contacts` as `FormArray` and specify
-every contact as FormGroup, so we need to pass annotation
+every contact as `FormGroup`, so we need to pass annotation
 in our `FormModel` type.
 The syntax of annotation would
 be like that: